 And these care products are just what protects the hair from the sun directly, blocking its UV radiation.
 They work by enveloping each hair, enclosing it in a kind of protective shell, which due to its physical and chemical characteristics does not pass ultraviolet.

-The form of such cosmetic products can be very different – oils, creams, sprays, mousses, etc. Which option to choose – it is not so important, except that the owners of thin hair is better to abandon the use of oils.
-But what will be really useful is the content of this product in addition to the UV filter some caring, nourishing or moisturizing components.
+The form of such cosmetic products can be very different – oils, creams, sprays, mousses, etc. Which option to choose – it is not so important, except that the owners of thin hair are better to abandon the use of oils.
+But what will be really useful is the content of this product in addition to the UV filter some caring, nourishing, or moisturizing components.
 In this case, you will receive both protection from sunlight and support for hair health.

 A very good choice will be products that do not require rinsing.
 You can apply them to your hair once and leave them on until the next time you wash your hair.
 And all this time they will perform their protective functions well.
 What’s more, many manufacturers produce specialized non-flush lines for hot summertime.
 Compounds in these cosmetics are usually selected in such a way as to make its daily use possible and safe.